nautilus/gateway/README.md

 		))
 	})
 }

+// somewhere else

+// add the playground endpoint to the router http.HandleFunc("/graphql", withIP(gw.PlaygroundHandler))
 ```

 Then, you would define a middleware similar to above that takes the value out of context